 Heat Loss in Cold Seasons.

-In winter season, heat gained throughout the day is lost at night through the skylight.
-One research study shows that during the night, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
-That suggests that skylights lose near 40% more heat than windows.
+In winter season, heat gained during the day is lost during the night through the skylight.
+One study reveals that in the evening, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
+That indicates that skylights lose near to 40% more heat than windows.

-With their flat or angled positions, skylights collect dirt and particles at a greater rate than windows.
-If you occasionally clean your windows, you’ll require to clean up the skylight more often.
+With their flat or angled positions, skylights gather dirt and debris at a greater rate than windows.
+If you rarely clean your windows, you’ll require to clean up the skylight more often.
 Plus, installing the roof is the only method to clean the beyond a skylight.

 Skylight Cost Factors.

-A lot of standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the greater the cost.
-If your roof opening does not fit one of the listed below sizes, expect to pay at least 25% more for the unit than the next-closest standard alternative on this list.
+The majority of standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the higher the cost.
+If your roof opening does not fit among the listed below sizes, expect to pay a minimum of 25% more for the unit than the next-closest requirement choice on this list.

 Size (Width by Height) Rate.